RoboSDK/Flow/README.md

 1. *Spinner* - A spinner is an function with no dependencies and nothing depends on it. it's a closed system.
     - Notation:  `()`
-    - Example: In C++ this is a `()->void` function, or any other process that
+    - Example: In C++ this is a `()->void` function, or any other process that emulates it

-2. *publish* - A publish is an function with no dependencies and some other function must depend on it.
+2. *Publish* - A publisher is an function with no dependencies and some other function must depend on it.
     - Notation:  `()->R`
     - Example: In C++ this is a `()->R` function, or any other process that emulates the behavior

-3. *subscribe* - A receiver is an function with at least one dependency and nothing depends on it.
+3. *Subscribe* - A subscriber is an function with at least one dependency and nothing depends on it.
     - Notation:  `(A)`
     - Example: In C++ this is a `(A&&... a)->void` function, or any other process that emulates the behavior

-3. *Transformer* - A transform is an function with at least one dependency and at least one function depends on it.
+3. *Transformer* - A transformer is an function with at least one dependency and at least one function depends on it.
     - Notation:  `(A)->R`
     - Example: In C++ this is a `(A&&... a)->R` function, or any other process that emulates the behavior